Łukasz Żygadło

-Łukasz Tomasz Żygadło (born 2 August 1979) is a Polish volleyball player.
-He was a member of the Polish national team in 1998–2014 (247 matches in the national team), participant at the 2012 Olympic Games, 2012 World League winner, silver medallist at the 2006 World Championship, Polish Champion (1999), two–time Italian Champion (2012, 2015), three–time Iranian Champion (2016, 2017, 2018), two–time Asian Club Championship winner, multiple Champions League and Club World Championship winner with the Italian team, Trentino Volley.
+Łukasz Tomasz Żygadło (born 2 August 1979) is a Polish former professional volleyball player who serves as a chairman of the Polish PlusLiga team, Norwid Częstochowa. Żygadło was a member of the Poland national team from 1998 to 2014 (247 matches in the national team), participant in the 2012 Olympic Games, 2012 World League winner, and a silver medallist at the 2006 World Championship.
+He is also a multiple Champions League and Club World Championship winner with Trentino Volley.

 Personal life

 Łukasz Żygadło was born in Sulechów, Poland.
 He attended School of Sports Championship in Rzeszów.
 He graduated from Częstochowa University of Technology with a master's degree in Management and Marketing.
 He is married to Agnieszka.
 He is an honorary resident of Trentino, Italy.
 He speaks Polish, Italian, English, Russian.
 He graduated in 2015 and receive diploma from Associazione Italiana Sommelier.
 He is a member of AIS in Italy.